janith230528/janith230528/README.md

 - 🎓 Software Engineering undergraduate with a passion for building thoughtful, well-designed digital products
 - 💻 Full-stack development across **frontend**, **backend**, and **databases**
-- 🎨 Equally at home in a design tool as in a code editor — I design and build my own UI, branding, and print assets
+- 🎨 Equally at home in a design tool as in a code editor.
+I design and build my own UI, branding, and print assets
 - 🌱 Currently deepening my knowledge of **AI**, **databases**, and **system design**
 - 🔭 Actively exploring open-source contributions
 - ⚡ I enjoy projects where clean engineering meets strong visual design